 1. Introduction

-Winsley’s Charity aims to provide a high standard of accommodation that meets the individual needs of all our residents’ residents.
-We welcome suggestions for improving the quality of life of our resident’s residents and the quality of accommodation we provide.
+Winsley’s Charity aims to provide a high standard of accommodation that meets the individual needs of all our residents.
+We welcome suggestions for improving the quality of life of our residents and the quality of accommodation we provide.
 The Trustees have updated the procedures for handling complaints to reflect changes introduced in April 24 by the Housing Ombudsman’s Complaints Handling Code.

 This policy applies to the residents, employees and Trustees of Almshouse Charity of Arthur Winsley & Others and seeks to ensure that the Charity’s complaints process is flexible and responsive to the needs of our residents to enable them to be heard and understood.

 The Charity complies with the Complaint Handling Code (the Code) issued by the Housing Ombudsman Service.
 All complaints dealt with under this policy will be dealt with in a manner consistent with the Code and the Charity will maintain all records as required by the Code.

+This policy is publicised in the Residents’ Handbook and on our website.
+Hard copies are also available in the communal room.

 2 Definition of a complaint